 Samsung, Apple and Nokia largely drove the Smartphone growth in Q3 and the trend is expected to continue in Q4 2013 as well; Samsung shipped nearly 85 million smartphones – every 3rd smartphone.
 However, Nokia leapfrogged LG second time in this year; compare to Nokia’s 15 million Smartphones (including Asha) LG managed to reach to the shipment count of 12 million in Q3, 2013.

 Samsung is widening its gap with rest all mobile vendors by leveraging upon highly popular Android OS and aggressive marketing strategy.
 In spite of the fact, Samsung is clearly foreseen tough competition from emerging local vendors in developing countries likes of India and Indonesia.

-Smartphone contribution in global mobile handset market is yet to reach to a sizable number.
-In world’s third largest country by mobile subscriptions India, smartphone penetration is mere 2% and majority of new users are first-time Smartphone owners whose selection of device is primarily influenced by price point – something where local players such as Micromax and Karbonn have got an edge over global brands.
+Smartphone contribution in the global mobile handset market is yet to reach to a sizable number.
+In world’s third-largest country by mobile subscriptions India, smartphone penetration is mere 2% and a majority of new users are first-time Smartphone owners whose selection of device is primarily influenced by price point – something where local players such as Micromax and Karbonn have got an edge over global brands.